Arturus/kaggle-web-traffic/Readme.md

 1) Several architecture improvements:
 	- give encoded representation vector as context to every decoder timestep
 	- K step lookback: ideally the RNN would learn a hidden state representation that ~completely describes state of the system.
 In realiy, that is too much to expect.
-In addition to previous timestep prediction y_i-1, also feed in y_i-2,...,y_i-K for K-step lookback.
+In addition to previous timestep prediction y_i-1, also feed in y_i-2,...,y_i-K for K-step lookback. [~same as using lagged features]
 	- performance analysis of validation set SMAPE as function of history/horizon window sizes [randomized uniformly in training over all min-max range of history/horizon window sizes]
 	- more in development
 2) More features, relevant to my data.
 More focus on seasonalities, and "spiral encoding" for holidays.
 Automated data augmentation.